gullerya/data-tier/docs/api-reference.md

 `Tie` object exposes the following properties:

 ##### `name`
-Uniquely identifying string that was provides at the moment of creation.
+Uniquely identifying string, that was provided at the moment of creation.
 READ ONLY.

 ```javascript
 userTie.name === 'user';        //  true